alecssans/EDR-Attack-and-Defense/README.md

 ![image](https://github.com/user-attachments/assets/7bf99267-b1b1-40ec-b023-6e0b61f008df)
 # Attack
 I generate a payload using Sliver and implant it onto the Windows host.
 Once the malware is executed on the endpoint, a command-and-control (C2) session can be established.
+With a live C2 session established, the attacker can now explore the target machine, check privileges, gather host information, and assess the security measures in place.

 ![image](https://github.com/user-attachments/assets/60ba5db6-adac-4749-9446-e72594ab2869)
 ![image](https://github.com/user-attachments/assets/9f7a9db3-4410-4bc4-9f8c-61fc9b9ee265)

+With a live C2 session established, the attacker can now explore the target machine, check privileges, gather host information, and assess the security measures in place.